oneapi-src/level-zero-spec/scripts/core/PROG.rst

 Cooperative kernels allow sharing of data and synchronization across all launched groups in a safe manner.
 To support this there is a ${x}CommandListAppendLaunchCooperativeKernel that allows launching groups that can cooperate with each other.
-The command list must be submitted to a logical command queue that was created with an ordinal of a physical command queue that has the ${X}_COMMAND_QUEUE_GROUP_PROPERTY_FLAG_COOPERATIVE_KERNELS flags set.
+The command list must be submitted to a command queue that was created with an ordinal of a command queue group that has the ${X}_COMMAND_QUEUE_GROUP_PROPERTY_FLAG_COOPERATIVE_KERNELS flags set.
 Finally, there is a ${x}KernelSuggestMaxCooperativeGroupCount function that suggests a maximum group count size that the device supports.